clovis-de-melo/python-studies/README.md

 # Python studies

-Repository created in order to study and test Python programming language.
+Repository created in order to study and practice Python programming language.

 Feel free to fork this repository.